noufilsaqib/Umbrella/README.md

 ## General Info
 This browser based web application to ...
+HEAD
 * Hi my name is Noufil.
 I'm excited about this project because I can learn how how to collaborate with team members in a professional environment.
+* Hi my name is Xavier.
+I'm excited about this project because...
+7c29eab (added one line intro to README for Noufil)

 ## Technologies
 Technologies used for this project: